Crisis Management in Public Relations

 How PR professionals help in a crisis

-The PR crisis management plan
+The PR Crisis Management plan

-1. Have the right team in place
+1. Having the right team in place

 Who should be notified?
 Does the CEO need to know first?
 And how severe does the crisis have to be?
 Mistimed tweets can be handled by the head of marketing.
 But CEOs need to be told about oil spills and aircraft accidents immediately.

 Decide in advance who will lead the crisis team.
-Ideally this is the CEO.
+Ideally this is your CEO.
 But it could be the head of your legal team or HR team.
 And appoint a spokesperson in advance.
 Reacting to a situation with one voice is critical rather than releasing bits of information in dribs and drabs from different departments.
 Your spokesperson needs to be media trained beforehand and confident in front of the press, as well as being suitably empathetic and detail orientated.

-2. Take responsibility
+2. Taking responsibility

 A PR crisis has occurred.
 Don’t try to cover it up and hope it goes away.
 It won’t.
 Don’t fuel the fire either by saying ‘no comment’ or issuing half-hearted denials.
-Instead, manage the situation quickly and professionally by issuing a news release, taking immediate responsibility and acknowledging people’s concerns.
+Instead, manage the situation quickly and professionally by issuing a press release, taking immediate responsibility and acknowledging people’s concerns.
 Your response has to be multi-channel: so it should be shared across the board, including the press, social media platforms, TV and radio, and on your own website.

 Once an apology has been issued, follow-up with a plan of action.
-Share what steps will be taken to ensure this doesn’t happen again, whether that’s organisation-wide training (see Starbucks), or a change of policy (see Pret a Manger).
+Share what steps will be taken to ensure this doesn’t happen again, whether that’s organisational-wide training (see Starbucks), or a change of policy (see Pret a Manger).

-3. Get ahead of the game
+3. Getting ahead of the game

 Speed is of the essence.
 Don’t wait until Monday when something is kicking off on a Saturday.
 Don’t sit back and wait for the story to get bigger and bigger before stepping in.
-If there’s even a whiff of a scandal or a bubbling PR crisis step in and issue a statement explaining what’s happened and what your organisation is doing to put it right.
-Saying ‘you’ll look into it’ won’t wash and ultimately, damage your brand.
+If there’s even a whiff of a scandal or a bubbling PR crisis, step in and issue a statement explaining what’s happened and what your organisation is doing to put it right.
+Saying ‘you’ll look into it’ won’t wash and ultimately, it will damage your brand.

-4. Be social media savvy
+4. Being social media savvy

-5. Keep everyone in the loop
+5. Keeping everyone in the loop

 Keep all relevant stakeholders up-to-date with the crisis as it unfolds, what’s being done to manage it and by who.
 If possible, have daily meetings or conference calls so everyone’s on top of the situation.
 During the KFC PR crisis, the company held a daily call for a 100-strong team and updated them on the latest developments, as well as regular meetings at 7am, 11am, 2pm and 7pm.
-Meghan Farren KFC’s CMO, spoke to the franchises daily so they had the right information to hand and could inform staff and customers.
+Meghan Farren, KFC’s CMO, spoke to the franchisees daily so they had the right information to hand and could inform staff and customers.

-6. Be prepared
+6. Being prepared

+Having a PR crisis management plan in place is like having insurance: you hope you never have to use it but you should have it anyway.
 Flailing around because you’re not prepared for a crisis makes a situation go from bad to worse and looks like you’re hiding something.
 Know who should be notified, who the spokesperson is and how you will communicate a response.
-But also know you can’t prepare for everything.

-PR Crisis – The Good Case Studies
+PR Crisis Case Studies – The Good

 KFC shortage